Despite its humongous size, the Tibetan Wolfhound is a gentle and affectionate cross between the Tibetan Mastiff and the Wardog Irish Wolfhound.

 - Meet with the parents of the Tibetan Wolfhound puppy.

-Only when you interact with both the mother and the father of your potential new pet is when you’ll be able to best deduce the qualities, both in terms of looks and behaviour, that your puppy will inherit
+Only when you interact with both the mother and the father of your potential new pet is when you’ll be able to best deduce the qualities, both in terms of looks and behavior, that your puppy will inherit

 - Don’t hesitate to ask your breeder a lot of questions to clear any confusion or concern that may arise in your head.